Case StudiesCase Studies

 Following the launch of the digital registration portal, the client observed a significant increase in new membership sign-ups.
 The paper-based process had been the primary barrier to conversion; removing it led to an immediate, measurable increase in registrations.
 While exact figures have not been disclosed, the client confirmed that the volume of new members joining after the app’s introduction was notably higher than under the previous paper-only system.

 Beyond registration volume, the launch extended the membership programme’s reach across a much wider range of customer touchpoints.
-Shoppers could now register independently at home via PC or mobile, in the moment via smartphone while in-store, or with staff assistance via tablet, eliminating the single point of failure that had previously constrained the programme’s growth.
+Shoppers could now register independently at home via PC or mobile, in the moment via smartphone while in-store, or with staff assistance via tablet, eliminating the single point of failure that had previously constrained the program’s growth.

 The project also established a new standard for the client’s relationship with offshore development.
 Having had no prior experience working with an external outsourcing partner, there was an initial period of cultural adjustment.
 However, the quality of SHIFT ASIA’s technical delivery and the responsiveness of the team, particularly the Bridge SE’s role in facilitating clear communication, resulted in the client’s development lead rating SHIFT ASIA as the strongest offshore partner he had worked with across his career.